redis-developer/vectorsets-face-similarity-demo/readme.md

 ### Database

-The database automatically loads the `database/redis-data/dump.rdb` file when using Docker.
+The database is automatically loaded with the `database/redis-data/dump.rdb` file when using Docker.

 For more detailed Docker instructions, see **DOCKER_README.md**.